-On August 12th 2021 the First Presidency of the Church of Jesus Christ of Latter-day Saints released a statement on the COVID vaccine/gene therapy stating that the therapy was “safe and effective” and that government leaders destruction of the Constitution in response to the fake pandemic was “wise and thoughtful”.
-Dr. Scott Bradley and Ben McClintock got together to discuss the change in doctrine and its possible implications.
+On August 12th 2021 the First Presidency of the Church of Jesus Christ of Latter-day Saints released a statement on the COVID vaccine/gene therapy stating that the therapy was “safe and effective” and that government leaders’ destruction of the Constitution in response to the fake pandemic was “wise and thoughtful”.
+Defending Utah members got together to discuss the change in doctrine and its possible implications.

 Defending Utah’s official response to the First Presidency’s proclamation follows:

 Though Defending Utah is both nonpartisan as well as non-denominational, many of our members, viewers, and readers are members of the Church of Jesus Christ of Latter-day Saints.
 The Church is also the predominant church in the state of Utah, the state that our organization focuses its attention the most on.

 Today, August 12, 2021, The First Presidency of the Church of Jesus Christ of Latter-day Saints issued a statement that, among other things, stated that the COVID vaccine was both “safe AND effective” and that government leaders’ response to the fake pandemic has been “wise and thoughtful.” https://newsroom.churchofjesuschrist.org/article/first-presidency-message-covid-19-august-2021

 This is significant if for no other reason than the Church has now made the position that the vaccine/gene therapy is safe and effective, the official doctrine of the Church.
 This can no longer be dismissed as the personal feelings of a few leaders.
 At the Church’s official newsroom, we find an article entitled “Approaching Mormon Doctrine” which states,